About

 What is the timeline?

 This is the current tentative project schedule.
-This is subject to change based on a variety of factors including weather.
+This is subject to change based on a variety of factors, including weather.

-• Estimated construction start: Early as Spring 2023
+• Estimated construction start: Fall 2023

 Black Creek Relief Sewers Virtual Town Hall - December 16, 2020